quinn-hungerford/utfs-analytics-dashboard/README.md

 # Reproducibility
 To reproduce this dashboard:
-- Clone this repository and install required R packages:
+- Clone this repository and install the required R packages:
   - install.packages(c("shiny", "readxl", "dplyr", "ggplot2", "plotly", "DT", "tidyr", "lubridate", "rsconnect"))
-- Use the three dummy Excel workbooks in the /data folder.
+- Use the three dummy Excel workbooks provided in the /data folder.
 - Launch the dashboard locally with shiny::runApp("code/app.R").
-- Alternatively, view the live deployed app here: [UTFS_Market_Analytics Dashboard on shinyapps.io](https://quinnhungerford.shinyapps.io/utfs_market_data/)
+- Or view the live deployed app here: [UTFS Market Analytics Dashboard on shinyapps.io](https://quinnhungerford.shinyapps.io/utfs_market_data/)

 ---

-** This project was independently designed and developed by Quinn Hungerford as part of my work as Market Team Manager for UT Farm Stand (UT Austin).
+* This project was independently designed and developed by Quinn Hungerford as part of my work as Market Team Manager for UT Farm Stand (UT Austin).
+The dashboard actively supports the data-driven decision making of myself and my team, helping ensure the markets remain sustainable, financially feasible, and impactful so we can better serve the student community at UT Austin.*